 If a Picture is Worth a Thousand Words, Then a Video is Worth a Million

-Prophecy Times does not agree with every video posted but recognizes that people believe differently.
+Prophecy Times does not agree with every video or article posted but recognizes that people believe differently.

 We welcome all avenues of prophecy interpretation and encourage you to join the discussion on this topic and tell us your view.